 Sometimes there's just too much of a good thing.

-You're squatting on the balls of your feet near the playground.
+Maybe you're squatting on the balls of your feet near the playground.
 Your two-year-old has just performed an amazing (in his mind) trick.
 Now he is barreling at your smiling face for a big open-armed hug.
 Crash.
 Newton's laws of physics.
 And now you're toppling backwards onto the ground.

 You laugh, a bit embarrassed, as the other parents watch you right yourself and try to remain smiling at your little charging bull.
 You can't help but murmur, "That was a bit too much of a hug for me."

 Or maybe you're at home hosting a play date, and your three-year-old, who has played so sweetly all afternoon, is saying goodbye to visitors.
+The children are poised eagerly for a hug.

 You oooh and awww as the three year olds put their arms around each other.
 Then the moment takes a turn for the worse, and your smiles turn upside down.
 Your child appears to be squeezing your friend's child like a lemon!
 Your friend's child looks terror stricken.